-This page is devoted to the formula of vergence: its origin is reported, and few applications are mentioned.
+The rest of this page is mostly devoted to the vergence formula: its origin is reported, and few applications are mentioned.

 Origin of the vergence formula

 The formula for vergence derives from the use of the Snell’s (or Snell-Descartes) law, (with reference to the scientists Snellius and Descartes) applied in paraxial conditions.
 It derives from approximations if we consider the small region of the optical system close to the optical axis (paraxial conditions) and where the rays form a small angle with this axis.
 The vergence formula allows you to calculate the position of a source’s image without needing to use Snell Descartes’ formula for all rays (ray tracing), which is tedious and requires the use of dedicated computer software.

 When the light source is placed “at infinity,” the distance between the diopter’s apex and the formed image is the focal length (F).

 Consider a general case, where the source is located not at infinity but a distance O and is surrounded by a medium of refractive index n.
 The optical system is a spherical diopter with radius R and index n’.
 We know n, n’, O (the distance from the source to the diopter), and R, the radius of curvature of the diopter’s apex.

-When the light source is closer than infinity, the image of the source shifts beyond F. To compute this distance; we need a simple formula, named the vergence formula, which can be obtained at the cost of a few approximations (inset box), linked to the small magnitude of h (height of the incident ray to the optical axis).
+When the light source is closer than infinity, the image of the source shifts beyond F. To compute this distance; all we need is a simple formula, named the vergence formula, which derives from a few approximations (inset box), linked to the small magnitude of h (height of the incident ray to the optical axis).
 The vergence formula is therefore only valid for points located close to the axis (paraxial conditions).